 Alaska, Arizona, Arkansas, Connecticut,

-Delaware, District of Columbia, Georgia, Hawaii,
+DELAWARE, District of Columbia, Georgia,

-Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky,
+Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas,

-Louisiana, Maine, Maryland, Minnesota,
+Kentucky, Louisiana, Maine, Maryland, Minnesota,

 Mississippi, Missouri, Montana, Nebraska,

 Nevada, New Hampshire, New Mexico,

-NORTH CAROLINA, North Dakota, Ohio,
+North Carolina, North Dakota, Ohio, Oklahoma,

-Oklahoma, Oregon, Rhode Island, South Carolina,
+Oregon, Rhode Island, South Carolina,

 South Dakota, Utah, Vermont, Washington,

 West Virginia, Wisconsin, Wyoming

-North Carolina does not specify a minimum amount of professional education coursework that teacher candidates must take in order to qualify for licensure, requiring only that candidates complete an approved teacher preparation program.
+Delaware does not specify the professional education coursework that teacher candidates must take to qualify for licensure, requiring only that candidates complete an approved teacher preparation program.
 This is a standards-based approach, an approach to content delivery that has become increasingly popular in many states.
 It is intended to give programs greater flexibility in how they deliver content.
 However, states using a standards-based approach still need to monitor the number of credit hours that programs require, if only to ensure that they deliver content efficiently, eliminating outdated or redundant courses.
-Moreover, North Carolina's teaching and professional standards could use some improvement (see Goal 2-A), and it seems likely that the state is requiring its approved programs to deliver instruction in several areas that may have little to do with teacher effectiveness.
+Moreover, Delaware's teaching and professional standards could use some improvement (see Goal 2-A), and it seems likely that the state is requiring its approved programs to deliver instruction in areas that may have little to do with teacher effectiveness.

-While assessing the value of coursework requires careful analysis, the sheer quantity of required courses at some of North Carolina's teacher preparation programs is cause for concern.
-For example, the University of North Carolina at Pembroke's elementary education program requires the completion of 72 credit hours in professional and related coursework, the equivalent of nearly two and one-half academic majors.
-These are excessive coursework requirements that could easily discourage talented individuals from pursuing teaching.
+While assessing the value of coursework requires careful analysis, the sheer quantity of required courses at some of Delaware's teacher preparation programs is cause for concern.
+For example, the elementary education program at Delaware State University requires completion of 74 credit hours in professional education coursework, the equivalent of more than two full majors.
+These are excessive coursework requirements that may discourage talented individuals from pursuing teaching.